Skip to main content

 GraalWasm Integration

-This integration enables the execution of WebAssembly binaries using the Emscripten and WASI Preview 1 APIs on the JVM through GraalWasm.
+This integration allows you to run WebAssembly binaries that use either WASI Preview 1 or Emscripten functions on the JVM with GraalWasm.

 Requirements

-The current implementation heavily relies on internal GraalWasm APIs, making it compatible only with the GraalVM SDK Polyglot API 24.0.X for JDK22.
+The current implementation heavily relies on internal GraalWasm APIs, making it compatible only with the GraalVM SDK Polyglot API 24.1.X for JDK23.

 Installation